Rifat-Ahammed/Activation-Function/README.md

     Final output : z(2) = W*X + b
     which is again a linear function

-  o Calculate the derivative of the Activation function and explain its significance in the backpropagation process.<br/>
   ### Different kind of activation functions and their output ranges:

   <br/>There are several commonly used activation functions in neural networks, including:<br/>